-According to Article 12(5) of Directive 2014/24/EU, the percentage of activities performed on an open market can be calculated by reference to the average total turnover of the body carrying out the cooperation (legal entity or contracting authority if the cooperation does not involve a legal entity separate from the contracting authorities) for the three years preceding the contract award.
-Alternatively an activity based measure, such as the costs incurred by the relevant person or contracting authority with respect to services, supplies and works may be used.
+According to Article 12(5) of Directive 2014/24/EU, for the determination of the percentage of activities the average total turnover, or an appropriate alternative activity-based measure such as costs incurred by the relevant legal person or contracting authority with respect to services, supplies and works for the three years preceding the contract award shall be taken into consideration.

+Where, because of the date on which the relevant legal person or contracting authority was created or commenced activities or because of a reorganisation of its activities, the turnover, or alternative activity based measure such as costs, are either not available for the preceding three years or no longer relevant, it shall be sufficient to show that the measurement of activity is credible, particularly by means of business projections.

-Conclusion: After transposition of Directive 2014/24/EU or after 18 April 2016, public managing authorities may be able to enter into inter-administrative cooperation agreements complying with the conditions laid down in the Directive with other contracting authorities that could be entrusted with the task of implementing financial instruments.
+Conclusion: After transposition of Directive 2014/24/EU or after 18 April 2016, managing authorities may be able to enter into inter-administrative cooperation agreements complying with the conditions laid down in the Directive with other contracting authorities that could be entrusted with the task of implementing financial instruments.